codefellows/seattle-java-401d6/class-26/README.md

     - Activity instance methods and Intents
 - Lab intro

+## Feedback Review

+### The Good/Most Helpful

+- Labs to look back on
+- Instructors being available/helpful during project week
+    - <3

+### The Constructive/Least Helpful

+- Spring Auth is annoying, don't know the details of how it works/is put together
+    - realistically, that's fine
+    - we'll see a bit more with Cognito later, but... implementing a login system from scratch is usually not the right answer.
+- Projects were hard but rewarding
+    - excellent
+- Hard to find time for meetups
+    - Usually, meetups are a good use of time--if you need to leave lecture or code challenge time early, I'll generally support you!

 ## Warmup Question
 1. You're writing frontend JavaScript, and you want to console.log when a button is clicked.
 What do you need to do?